LincaMarius/ISAP-1_Block_Diagram/README.md

 ![ Figure 11 ](/Pictures/Figure11.png)

+## ISAP-1 Computer version 0.1
+Version 0.1 of the ISAP-1 computer is identical in schematic terms to the SAP-1 computer.

+The difference will come from the modular approach to computer construction.

-## Separation of the Central Processing Unit
+### Separation of the Central Processing Unit
 I propose separating the component blocks of the Central Processing Unit from the other blocks of the computer.
 This way we will be able to focus on improving the design of only the Central Processing Unit as an entity independent of the other constructive elements of the ISAP-1 Computer.

-Thus, from [Figure 6](/Pictures/Figure6.png) we will remove the following blocks:
+Thus, from [Figure 11](/Pictures/Figure11.png) we will remove the following blocks:
 - Address Select Switches,
 - Program / Run Selector + Deposit,
 - Data Select Switches,